alex-chaliy/React-Todo-App/README.md

-# react-app
-Contact List Application on React.js
+# Todo Application on React.js